-The (G)MCH's role in a system is to manage the flow of information between its interfaces: the processor front side bus (FSB), the memory attached to the DDR controller, the AGP 2.0/3.0 port (865G/865PE/865P chipsets only), the hub interface, CSA interface, and display interfaces (865G/865GV chipset only).
+The MCH's role in a system is to manage the flow of information between its interfaces: the processor front side bus (FSB), the memory attached to the DDR controller, the AGP 2.0/3.0 port, the hub interface, and CSA interface.
 This includes arbitrating between the interfaces when each initiates an operation.
-While doing so, the (G)MCH must support data coherency via snooping and must perform address translation for access to AGP Aperture memory.
-To increase system performance, the (G)MCH incorporates several queues and a write cache.
+While doing so, the MCH must support data coherency via snooping and must perform address translation for access to AGP Aperture memory.
+To increase system performance, the MCH incorporates several queues and a write cache.